lsulibraries/islandora_ip_embargo/README.md

 OBJECT VIEW
 -------------

-Roles with "[which permission]" see an "IP Embargo" tab above an Islandora object.
+Roles with "Control embargoes" see an "IP Embargo" tab above an Islandora object.

 Within this tab, you may specify one embargo list (a list of IP ranges created in the admin panel) to the object.
 Setting the embargo list to None removes any embargo from the item.
 An expiration date (or "Never Expire") is setable, as well as overriding which datastreams to exclude from the embargo.
 In some cases, you may intend for no datastreams to bypass the embargo, while in others you may wish to make not only the thumbnail (TN) but also the metadata available to everyone regardless of embargo.